Yassine-Ag/Quizzer/README.md

+#Quizzer App

-# Quizzer is an android app that tests your knowledge on variety of subjects like art, sport, science, ...etc
+Quizzer is an android app that tests your knowledge on variety of subjects like art, sport, science, ...etc# Quizzer